First cartoon of Chradvent!

 Yeah well fuck you how about 24 of those every second?

 Alastair Sim and Michael Horden reprise their roles from the 1951 film as Scrooge and Marley respectively.
 Their performances are nowhere near as dynamic or interesting as in 1951 because these versions of the characters are severely abridged to make way for reproducing A Christmas Carol as simply as possible.
 Each essential beat of the story follows the previous.
 Marley knocker.
 Marley ghost.
 Grave/ gravy.
 Christmas Past.
 The bare essentials.
 There is no story department because the story is a wire frame from which to hang some very pretty pictures.
-All things considered, this is probably the most faithful adaptation yet.
+As such, all things considered, this is probably the most faithful adaptation yet.

 This is the opening shot; an extended pan and zoom using extreme perspective and fluid camera movements to introduce us immediately to Scrooge.
 No messing around.